akkadotnet/Akka.Persistence.EventStore/README.md

 - `materializer-dispatcher` - Dispatcher used to drive journal actor
 - `adapter ` - Controls how the event data and metadata is stored and retrieved.
 See Adapter section below for more information.- `prefix` - A optional prefix that will be added to streams.
 - `tenant` - A optional tenant that should be used to support multi-tenant environments.
+- `parallelism` - The maximum number of parallel writes to the database.
+- `buffer-size` - The size of the buffer used to batch writes to the database.
+- `prefix` - Prefix used to create stream name alongside with PersistenceId for snapshot

 ## Query journal
 - `write-plugin` - Absolute path to the write journal plugin configuration entry that this query journal will connect to.